lucthememe/SDS-CS_30/proposal.md

 - [ ] traval visuals
 - [ ] showing the ship orbiting the planet
 - [ ] hire crew for buffs
-- [ ] use crew as commodity sell to pirates
 - [ ] map